apaz-cli/apaz-cli.github.io/blog/Blog.md

 ![](images/Building.jpg)

-Here I will be sharing design philosophy of the Stilts programming language, as well as updates.
+Here I will be sharing design philosophy of the Stilts programming language, along with updates.

 <br><br>